kncos/tandapay-smart-contract-api/README.md

 3. Serve as a single chokepoint where if the smart contract is later refactored and improved (likely), this library can be updated without necessarily impacting layers built on top of it

 # Features
-Here is a brief summary of what this library includes
+Here is a brief summary of the major features this library includes
 - A TandaPay Manager concept, which is essentially the object that encapsulates the smart contract wrapper functionality.
 It is constructed with a viem client and smart contract address, and depending on what functionality the client has available (e.g., whether it's a wallet client with a valid account, or just a public client), it exposes a different set of methods.
 This adds a separation of concerns between read/write methods